Report a Safety Concern

 The GHS system has been implemented to standardize the communication of hazard information internationally.
 Its implementation is driven by both commercial and safety considerations.
 As familiarity grows with this labeling system it may supplant the other systems of labeling for workplace labeling.

 The HMIS (or HMIG) was devised as a tool to comply with the OHSA Hazard Communication Standard, and employees who must handle hazardous chemicals in the workplace are the intended audience.
 The format of the labels is intended to quickly convey the relevant hazards and necessary handling precautions.

-The NFPA system was designed to alert fire fighters arriving on the scene of a fire to the hazards associated with materials present at that location.
+The NFPA system was designed to alert firefighters arriving on the scene of a fire to the hazards associated with materials present at that location.
 Therefore, the numbers assigned in the NFPA system assume that a fire is present.
 No such assumption holds in the HMIG/HMIS system.
-For this reason, the numbers that are assigned to the flammability, health, and reactivity hazards may differ between the NFPA and HMIG systems, even for the exact same chemical.
-Still, the labels are often used convey the hazards of a material in an easily recognizable manner.
+For this reason, the numbers that are assigned to the flammability, health, and reactivity hazards may differ between the NFPA and HMIG systems, even for the same chemical.
+Still, labels are often used to convey the hazards of a material in an easily recognizable manner.